 Outdoors, the Sony NEX-7 performed very well. +0.3 EV exposure compensation was required to keep the model's face reasonably bright in our "Sunlit" Portrait shot.
 The average among the cameras we've tested is +0.7 EV, so the NEX-7 performed better than average here.
 Contrast is somewhat high, as you might expect under such harsh lighting, but the camera does an excellent job of holding onto detail in both the deep shadows and bright highlights, even without the help of Dynamic Range Optimization (DRO was off for these shots).
 Color balance was quite good, though Auto white balance rendered the model's face a touch warm, so we preferred Manual white balance here.
 Default exposure was quite good for our Far-field shot as well, again with pretty good detail in the highlights and shadows.
 The Far-field shot using Auto white balance had very good color.
 Overall, very good performance in harsh lighting.

-In camera JPEGs of our laboratory resolution chart revealed sharp, distinct line patterns down to about 2,300 lines per picture height in the horizontal direction, and about 2,200 in the vertical direction (some might argue for over 2,300 lines, but aliasing artifacts begin to appear before then), with extinction of the pattern occurring between 3,400 and 3,600 lines.
-We were able to extract about 2,400 lines per pixel height in both directions from RAW files using dcraw.
-Adobe Camera Raw 6.6 showed similar results to dcraw, but produced more color moire.
+In camera JPEGs of our laboratory resolution chart revealed sharp, distinct line patterns down to about 2,850 lines per picture height in the horizontal direction, and about 2,750 in the vertical direction (some might argue for over 2,850 lines, but aliasing artifacts begin to interfere before then), with extinction of the pattern occurring between 3,400 and 3,600 lines.
+Adobe Camera Raw 6.6 showed similar results, perhaps slightly higher vertical resolution, but produced more color moire.
 Use these numbers to compare with other cameras of similar resolution, or use them to see just what higher resolution can mean in terms of potential detail.